cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 - monthly ``TG90p``: legacy 212 seconds and 4,696,205 graph tasks; fast
   212 seconds and 0 graph tasks; maximum absolute difference ``7.2e-15``; MaxRSS about 4.0 GB.

+An intermediate experiment materialized the nominal percentile threshold for non-overlapping years before entering the kernel.
+It was exact, but large benchmarks showed a clear regression on the 65-year ACCESS-CM2
+case: about 247 seconds instead of about 157 seconds on the same ``rome`` node.
+The retained strategy computes those nominal thresholds in the compiled path and reuses each yearly threshold across monthly groups.

 So the robust statement is that the fast path bounds memory and avoids giant dask graphs.
 It is much faster than the reliable safe tiled